Risks of Mobile Phones and Tablets

 Consider carefully what information to store on your phone.
 If it fell into unknown hands, would it cause a disaster?
 Can you prevent someone from accessing that important information and can you get it back?
 Precautionary steps you can take:

 - Encrypt the data stored on the device.
-Some phones, like Blackberry smart phones, come packaged with this feature.

 - Enable "remote wipe" via Windows Exchange.
 Learn more.

 - Select a strong password (if applicable to your phone) to restrict access to the keypad.
 Change the password often.